VirtualPlanetaryLaboratory/ProximaHistory/HEC/README.rst

     cd cpl
     vplanet vpl.in

-Repeat process for each sub-directory: cpl, no_ocean, ocean, env_ocean.
+Repeat process for each sub-directory: no_ocean, ocean, env_ocean.

 Once the simulations are finished, run